sobolevn/dotfiles/README.md

 I also have `php`, `go`, `haskell`, `ruby`, `rust`, and `java` installed.
 But I am not using them on a daily basis.

+## Apps

+I am using `brew` to install all free apps for my mac.
+I also sync apps from AppStore with `brew`, so the resulting [`Brewfile`](https://github.com/sobolevn/dotfiles/blob/master/Brewfile) contains everything.

 ## Infrastructure